Institute for Biodiversity Law and Policy

 The scholarships are funded by the grant awarded from the Sea Turtle Grants Program.
 The Sea Turtle Grants Program is funded from proceeds from the sale of the Florida Sea Turtle License Plate.
 Learn more at www.helpingseaturtles.org.

 - The Stetson International Environmental Moot Court Competition is the world's largest moot court competition devoted exclusively to global environmental issues.
-Founded at Stetson in 1996, the competition now includes regional rounds in Colombia, India, Ireland, Korea, the Philippines, Ukraine, and the United States, with the top teams advancing to the International Finals hosted at Stetson Law each spring.
-This year's International Finals were held at Stetson Law on April 16-18, 2015.
+Founded at Stetson in 1996, the competition now includes regional rounds in Australia, Colombia, India, Ireland, Korea, the Philippines, Ukraine, and the United States, with the top teams advancing to the International Finals hosted at Stetson Law each spring.
+The next International Finals will be held at Stetson Law on April 13-16, 2016.

 - The International Wildlife Law Conference brings together lawyers, policymakers, scientists, and students interested in wildlife protection efforts.
 Co-sponsored by the Institute since 2007, this year's conference was held at the University of Granada, Spain, on March 26-27, 2015, and the next conference will be held at Stetson Law in April 2016.

 - Stetson is the only law school in the world with a memorandum of cooperation with the Secretariat of the Ramsar Convention on Wetlands, an international environmental treaty dedicated to conserving wetlands.
 Stetson is also a member of the U.S. National Ramsar Committee, which supports the goals of the Ramsar Convention.